Equal Benefits Ordinances

 - Salt Lake City, UT

-In 2004, the city amended its procurement rules to provide a modest (half point) preference for companies with non-discrimination policies that include protections for GLBT employees.
+In 2004, the city amended its procurement rules to provide a modest (half point) preference for companies with non-discrimination policies that include protections for GLBTQ employees.

 - Portland, ME